 Due to the precise orbit insertions and maneuvers, there was still about 100 kg of fuel left in the PM.
 Hence, ISRO decided to use it to bring the PM back into an orbit around Earth, which would enable a more efficient functioning of the SHAPE payload.

 This maneuver was completed after considering the safety of the PM and all other satellites orbiting Earth.
-To prevent the PM from entering an orbit with a large number of satellites, it was positioned in a high orbit with a minimum perigee of about 1.5 lakh km.
+To prevent the PM from entering a high satellite density orbit, it was positioned in a high orbit with a minimum perigee of about 1.5 lakh km.

 That is all for this celebratory post of Chandrayaan-3.
 Hope you enjoyed it.
 Consider following my blog for more such content on ISRO and astronomy.